Maximal curves with respect to quadratic extensions over finite fields: Introduction

 (in this case, $2\alpha$ is an integer and we have $2\alpha=\frac{q+1-\sharp X({\mathbb F}_q)}{g}$), \item the number of rational points of the Jacobian $\Jac(X)$ of $X$ attains the upper bound (\ref{Bound_AHL}) given in \cite{AHL}

 where $\tau_{\Jac(X)}$ stands for the opposite of the trace of the Jacobian of $X$, that is $ \displaystyle{ \tau_{\Jac(X)}:=-2\sum_{j=1}^g \alpha_j}$. \end{enumerate} \end{prop}

-The inequality (\ref{DM-bound}) is strongly linked to the Ihara bound.
-For instance, one can guess an elementary proof of (\ref{DM-bound}) in the original proof of Ihara of inequality (\ref{Iharabound}) based upon Cauchy-Schwarz inequality.
+The inequality (\ref{HP-bound}) is strongly linked to the Ihara bound.
+For instance, one can guess an elementary proof of (\ref{HP-bound}) in the original proof of Ihara of inequality (\ref{Iharabound}) based upon Cauchy-Schwarz inequality.
 So it is quite natural that we can relate the curves reaching the two bounds.
+To this end, we recall that we have obviously $\sharp X({\mathbb F}_{q^2})\geq \sharp X({\mathbb F}_{q})$.
+We will follow \cite{M-R} and we will call Diophantine-stable curve (with respect to the extension ${\mathbb F}_{q^2} / {\mathbb F}_q$) a curve $X$ such that $\sharp X({\mathbb F}_{q^2})= \sharp X({\mathbb F}_{q})$.

 \begin{prop} (Proposition \ref{Ihara-max}) Let $X$ be a curve of genus $g \geq 1$.
-The curve $X$ is Ihara-maximal (i.e. the Ihara inequality (\ref{Iharabound}) becomes an equality) if and only if $X$ is both a Diophantine-maximal curve and a Diophantine-stable curve. \end{prop}
+The curve $X$ is Ihara-maximal (i.e. the Ihara inequality (\ref{Iharabound}) becomes an equality) if and only if $X$ is both a Hallouin-Perret-maximal curve and a Diophantine-stable curve with respect to the extension ${\mathbb F}_{q^2} / {\mathbb F}_q$. \end{prop}

 We will obtain in Section \ref{section:Ihara} the list of Ihara-maximal curves of low genera $g$ and also for low values of $q$.
 Precisely, we give in Table \ref{table:ihara_g} the complete list up to isomorphism of Ihara-maximal curves when $g\leq 18$, and in Remark \ref{Ihara_max_q_petit} when $q\leq 13$, except (in both cases) when $g=q=7$.
 For these values, we know that there exists at least one Ihara-maximal curve, but we do not know if there is unicity. \\